Skip to main content

 6. GitHub Copilot & Claude via Extensions

 GitHub Copilot and Claude (through various VS Code extensions and integrations) have revolutionized the vibe coding experience.
 Both VS Code and Claude support MCP (Model Context Protocol), creating a powerful ecosystem where AI assistants can access external data sources, databases, and services.
-While Copilot excels at autocomplete-style suggestions, Claude shines in conversational debugging and architectural discussions through extensions and API integrations.
+Copilot has evolved well beyond autocomplete — its Coding Agent mode can autonomously create pull requests, modify multiple files, and run tests, while offering model selection across Claude Opus 4, GPT-5, and o3.
+Claude shines in conversational debugging and architectural discussions through extensions and API integrations.
 These tools adapt to your coding energy – suggesting simple completions when you're tired, or diving deep into complex refactors when you're energized.

 Best Vibe: When you're prototyping and want to focus on logic rather than syntax, or when you need a rubber duck that actually codes back